cdiener1/Simple-PyGame-Graphing-Calculator/README.md

-# Simple-PyGame-Graphing-Calculator
+# Simple PyGame Graphing Calculator
-Only dependencies are math and pygame.
-Get pygame with "pip install pygame" and math should be built in with any version of python.
-Formula to be graphed goes on line 11.
+Using the math and pygame libraries, this calculator can quickly allow one to visualize even complex equations.
+Just insert the equation to be graphed in line 11 and run the program.